SirajChokshi/old-portfolio/src/markdown-pages/drop-the-i.md

 ## When Using Prefixes

-Drawing directly from the previous example, there is a reason that most languages<sup>1</sup> implement a list interface as a `List<T>` as opposed to a `IList<T>` because if they perform the same semantic purpose the underlying implementation is not all that important.
+Drawing directly from the previous example, there is a reason that most languages [^hungarian] implement a list interface as a `List<T>` as opposed to a `IList<T>` because if they perform the same semantic purpose the underlying implementation is not all that important.
 A good time to use prefixes however, is in the opposite case: a semantic disagreement between two definitions with similar contents.

 Take, for example, loading in data from a spreadsheet whose rows need to be displayed in a web table.
 The head of my original data could look like the following.